 In our experience, insurance companies often try to lowball injured people who handle their claim themselves.
-We wouldn’t be surprised if the first offer you receive through your negotiations is just 10 to 20 percent of what you really deserve.
+In many instances, the first settlement offer you receive is just 10 to 20 percent of what you really deserve.

 That’s why we warn dog bite victims to never accept a first offer from the insurance company.

-If you receive a settlement offer that you think might be fair, it’s a good idea to speak to an attorney about your situation.
-Our New Jersey dog bite lawyers will be glad to evaluate your insurance settlement offer for free to help you determine if it’s a fair offer or if we think, based on more than 26 years of experience, that you deserve more, we’ll let you know.
+Suppose you receive a settlement offer that you think might be fair.
+It’s a good idea to speak to an attorney about your situation.
+Our New Jersey dog bite lawyers will be glad to evaluate your insurance settlement offer for free.
+We’ll help you determine if it’s a fair offer.
+If we believe, based on our more than 26 years of experience, that you deserve more, we’ll let you know.

 If you think you can’t afford a lawyer for a dog bite, here’s what you need to know:

 Here are the answers to some of the most common dog bite questions we hear.